itsip99/basra_website/README.md

 - Absent History export button can be access by User
 - New pages!
 Picking and Packing
 - Packing page is still in development process
+- Picking and Packing user access is set to global user

+v1.0.3
+- Packing page is ready to use
+- New Design!
+Picking and Packing have a new page design layout
+- Picking and Packing have a limited user access

 ## Getting Started